Will the Bankruptcy Trustee Come to My Home to Collect Property?

 Before the court discharges your debt, you must provide a clear financial picture.
 Part of your disclosures will include listing everything you own on bankruptcy schedules when you fill out the official bankruptcy forms.

-What Property Can I Keep From the Trustee in Chapter 7 Bankruptcy?
+Keeping Property From the Trustee in Chapter 7

 The state that you live in will determine the property you can keep.
 Your state might require you to use the state exemptions (laws that protect certain property from creditor claims and keep the property out of the trustee's reach) or allow you to choose between the state and federal exemptions.